 - higher than usual attenuation values of the fluid within the renal collecting system

 - layering of contrast material above and anterior to the purulent fluid on excretory studies

-A caveat to CT evaluation is that it is often difficult to distinguish simple hydronephrosis from pyonephrosis on the basis of fluid attenuation measurements.
+A caveat to CT evaluation is that it is often difficult to distinguish simple hydronephrosis from pyonephrosis by fluid attenuation measurements.

 MRI may demonstrate features similar to those seen on CT.
 Some promising preliminary work has been done with both diffusion-weighted imaging and apparent diffusion coefficient maps in an attempt to distinguish hydronephrosis from pyonephrosis, but these techniques require further investigation 4.

 Treatment and prognosis

 Emergent insertion of a percutaneous nephrostomy to drain the infected collecting system is usually after review and close collaboration with a urologist and/or and interventional radiologist.